-5. Turn ignition key to START, pressing choke if required.
+- 5. Start the engine.
+Refer to your engine owner's manual for recommended procedures for break-in, service, and other related operation. - 6.
+Turn ignition key to START.
 Release key and allow to return to RUN after engine starts.
 If engine fails to start, wait one minute.
 Move throttle only once to maximum position then back to the neutral position.
 Try to start engine again.